 6 Reasons Why Asset Allocation Affects Investment Performance For Ultra-High Net Worth Investors More than Any Other Variable

-Choosing wealth management which appreciates the primacy of asset allocation is in the very best interests of every high net worth investor.
+Ultra high net worth asset allocation – Choosing wealth management that appreciates the primacy of asset allocation is in the very best interests of every high net worth investor.
 It takes center stage in the formulation of every customized plan we produce for investors who have $5 million to $500 million in assets.
 A well-known study by Brinson, Beebower, and Hood found that over 90% of the variation in your portfolio’s investment performance can be traced to your asset allocation.

 Asset allocation for high net worth investing is critical but so are the other 7 reason we discuss in our published book.
 The farther up the scale your net worth is, the more services and customization you need to achieve your complex life-goals and lifestyle dreams.
 If you have over $5 million in liquid assets then click here to download our book on finding a financial advisor who will stop at nothing to help you.